drakealexander/pyfun/waffles/README.md

 ## [⏫ Handling the Other Exceptions](#)

-> Concepts: Blue Sky Path, Blue Sky Scenario
+> Concepts: Blue Sky Path, Blue Sky Scenario, Exceptional Path,
+> Exceptions

 What if someone says no?
 What if they say something other than "yes" that means yes?
 What if they *interrupt* the program with a